 Exchange-traded funds (ETFs)

-Exchange-traded funds (ETFs) are actually very similar to mutual funds but feature a handful of significant differences that may make them superior in certain situations.
+ETFs are quite similar to mutual funds, but their differences are significant … and make them superior in certain situations.

 Like traditional index mutual funds, an ETF will hold a basket of stocks, bonds and other securities.
 These can be broad and benchmarked to a major index like the S&P 500, or they can be exceptionally narrow and focus on a specific sector or even a specific trading strategy.
 For the most part, anything that can be held in an exchange-traded fund can also be held in a mutual fund.